 What’s it about?

 Quadrophenia is an adaptation of The Who’s 1973 rock opera.
 Phil Daniels plays Jimmy, a young man living in London during 1964 who is a die hard member of the Mod movement.
 The film depicts his life as he rides around on his beloved Lambretta scooter with his fellow Mods, gatecrashes parties, takes drugs, gets into fights with Rocker gangs, commits petty vandalism and regularly bunks off his day job as an errand boy working at an advertising company.
 His two best mates are Chalky (Philip Davis) and Dave (Mark Wingett).
 He also has a friend from his younger days named Kevin (Ray Winstone) who is now a Rocker and hence he can’t be seen with him.
 He lives with his parents (played by Michael Elphick and Kate Williams) who understand neither him, his generation nor his taste in music.
-Steph (Leslie Ash), the girl whom he has is eye on, seems to show a mutual interest in him, but unfortunately has a boyfriend named Peter (Garry Cooper).
+Steph (Leslie Ash), the girl whom he has an eye on, seems to show a mutual interest in him, but unfortunately has a boyfriend named Peter (Garry Cooper).

 The film leads up to an eventful Bank Holiday weekend at Brighton that will have a profound effect on his life.